microsoft/vscode-react-native/README.md

 'adb: command not found'             | If you receive an error `adb: command not found`, you need to update your path variable to include the location of your *ADB* executable.The *ADB* executable file is located in a subdirectory along with your other Android SDK files.
 Targeting iPhone 6 doesn't work      | There is a known issue [#5850](https://github.com/facebook/react-native/issues/5850) while running an app targeting iPhone 6

-Click [here](https://github.com/Microsoft/vscode-react-native/issues?q=is%3Aopen+is%3Aissue+label%3Apreview-known-issues) for the complete list of known issues.
+[Known-Issues](https://github.com/Microsoft/vscode-react-native/issues?q=is%3Aissue+label%3Apreview-known-issues) provides a complete list of active and resolved issues.

 ## Disable telemetry reporting
 VS Code React Native extension collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://www.visualstudio.com/en-us/dn948229) to learn more.